Venice to Dubrovnik via Croatian coast and islands onboard Azzurra.

 Day 2 – Rovinj, Croatia

-Starting with a tour of Rovinj.
-The town’s famous cobbled streets lead to the hilltop church of St. Euphemia.
+Today we start with a tour of Rovinj which is called the Croatian Saint Tropez.
+The town’s famous cobbled streets lead up to the hilltop church of St. Euphemia.
 Rovinj is also considered to be a ‘living cultural monument’ because of its vibrant frescoes, museums, and galleries spread through the old town.
+Everywhere you turn there are local shops that thankfully aren’t crammed with tourist tat, cafes, restaurants and bars with panorama terraces overlooking the crystal clear sea.
+Stunningly beautiful.

 Day 3 – Zadar

-Set on a peninsula, the historic city of Zadar has relics of bygone eras scattered across its landscape.
-Among the churches and Roman ruins, the Sun Salutation and Sea Organ are two of the city’s more modern, and curious attractions.
+Set on a peninsula, the historic city of Zadar has relics of bygone eras scattered across its landscape with many quaint churches and squares.
+On the promenade where we moored up are two modern art installations, the Sun Salutation which lights up at night and the Sea Organ whose music is generated by the motion of the sea.

 Day 4 – Šibenik